clayoster/ddns-cloudflare/README.md

 Manual updates can be sent to this service with a GET request in the following format: \
 `https://<username>:<password>@ddns.example.com/nic/update?hostname=<dns record to update>&myip=<public ip>`

-Note that this can use a "scoped" CloudFlare API Token

 # Deployment with Docker Compose (Recommended)

 *Note: The application requires authentication to be configure via the AUTH_USER and AUTH_PASS environment variables.
 Without those set, the app will fail to start successfully which is intentional.*